pypm/home/docs/studies/index.md

 health regons.
 At the beginning of November, new restrictions came into force in Vancouver, and the data now shows a decline in transmission rate for Vancouver Coastal and Fraser Health regions, as well as a reduction for Vancouver Island.
-The data does not yet indicate a significant reduction in growth rate for the Interior or Northern regions.
+The data may be indicating the beginning of reduction in growth rate for the Interior and Northern regions.
+More data is required to clarify the situation.

 Forecasts for the coming month are provided.